abcrun/besom/README.md

    the parameter of the event function - `fn(currentGestureEventObject, startGestureEventObject)`

-     * `currentGestureEventObject` and `startGestureEventObject` is the formatted event object.
+     * `currentGestureEventObject` and `startGestureEventObject` is the formatted event object
      * `this` - refers to a transformable element.
-More details see bellow.
+More details see bellow

-* delegate(className, event, fn) - delegate the gesture of the child element which has the className `class`.
-If use this method
+* delegate(className, event, fn) - delegate the gesture of the child element which has the className `className`

 * destroy() - destroy the gesture manager and events